Mourning begins in Texas where more than 170 are still missing from flash floods

 The victims include three friends who had gathered for the July Fourth weekend, 8-year-old sisters who were at summer camp and a 91-year-old grandmother known for her sharp wit.

 More than 170 people have been reported missing, most in Kerr County, where nearly 100 victims have been recovered.
-The death toll remained at 120 Thursday.
+The death toll remained at 120 Thursday, nearly a week since the floods first hit.

 Authorities say they have carefully gone over the list of those unaccounted for but those numbers are often tough to pin down in the immediate aftermath of a disaster.